A Chess Set

 I have refrained from bringing the Bishop of Western chess into Meridian (possibly by Pikemen promotions) - Chinese chess, like the Eastern variation, does not have a long-diagonally moving piece and the Western variation already has a King who can move so.....to bring this in would, perhaps, tilt things too much towards Western chess but the possibility remains.

 Individual pieces are usually referred to by Sapphire or Golden but Northern or Southern is allowed.
-Players are usually referred to as the Northern Khan or the Southern Khan but simply North or South or simply Sapphire or Gold is allowed.
+Players are usually referred to as the Northern Khan or the Southern Khan but simply North or South or simply Sapphire or Gold is allowed, and it follows that players are also allowed to be called the Sapphire Khan or the Golden Khan but Northern or Southern may be preferred for Khans since the Khanates include other (though lesser) Kingdoms besides the Sapphire and Golden ones.

 In something of a reverse between these two games the Western variation is usually the more tactical (but see the earlier note comparing the Royal pieces) and if a comparison with Western chess were required I would say this variation has something of nineteenth century attacking Western chess about it – but only limited comparison can be drawn with this.
 The Eastern variation perhaps plays more like a typical game of Chinese chess but again only a limited comparison can be drawn.